 Full TitleA Phase 1b/3, Multicenter, Open-label Trial of Talimogene Laherparepvec in Combination With Pembrolizumab (MK-3475) for Treatment of Unresectable, Stage IIIB to IVM1c Melanoma

 Pembrolizumab is a form of immunotherapy.
 It works by blocking a molecule called PD-1 that shuts down the immune response.
 Blocking PD-1 can allow the immune system to detect and attack cancer cells.
-Pembrolizumab is already approved to treat melanoma as well as non-small cell lung cancer.
+Pembrolizumab is already approved to several cancers.
 It is given intravenously (by vein).

 T-VEC (talimogene laherparepvec) is another form of immunotherapy used to treat melanoma.
 It is a virus-based therapy that stimulates an immune response against melanoma cells after being injected into a tumor.

 In this study, researchers are comparing the effectiveness of pembrolizumab alone and in combination with T-VEC in patients with stage III or IV melanoma.
 Patients will receive pembrolizumab and T-VEC or pembrolizumab and a placebo.